-Though he was hesitant to serve it, the king asked for a taste and upon tasting it, he was so overjoyed that he asked what the sweet was called.
+Though he was hesitant to serve it, the king asked for a taste and upon tasting it, he was so overjoyed that he asked what the name of the sweet was.
 The cook not knowing what to call it, uttered “Mysuru Paaka” (Paaka means sugar syrup consistency in Kannada – basically sweet of Mysore).
 And that’s how history was made.

 The biggest differentiating factor in comparison to all other sweets is that there are no flavorings used in the making of Mysore Pak.
 No saffron.
 No Cardamom.
 Nothing.
 Just the flavor of pure Ghee standing out.
 That is the mark of original Mysore Pak.
 The main characteristic of a good Mysore Pak is the porosity – light and airy yet melt in the mouth softness.

 Traditionally Mysore Pak has just 3 ingredients (other than water) and the fat of choice is pure Ghee.
-The popular store made versions use oil and smell like it as well and differ totally in consistency too.
+The popular store made versions use oil and smell like it too and differ totally in consistency.
 I am clearly no fan of such super soft oily store made Mysore Pak.
 The only one that I ever eat is the one made at home.

 The sweet, one of the most amazing is however quite unforgiving, finicky and temperamental and demands undivided attention.
 It is true, be it the first time or the nth time.
 Persistence is essential to master this sweet.
 It is just a matter of practice.

 Since ghee is one of the main ingredients, good quality ghee is paramount for a good outcome.
-The quality of Mysore pak directly depends on it.
+The quality of Mysore Pak directly depends on the Ghee that goes into making it.
 I prefer pure homemade Ghee and nothing less.